rsyi/whale/docs/features/metrics.md

 # Metrics

 Whale supports automatic barebones metric definition and scheduled calculation.
 Metrics are defined by creating a ```````metrics```` block, as explained below.
-Any metrics defined in this way will be automatically be scheduled alongside the metadata scraping job.
+Any metric defined in this way will automatically be scheduled alongside the metadata scraping job.

 ## Basic usage